lamont-cookbooks/multipackage/README.md

 That would make it impossible to install the packages early.
 An LWRP implementation is possible in conjunction with a delayed notification to a resource to consume the accumulated data, but then recipe code could not depend on the packages having been installed.
-Since a definition is a compile-time macro this cookbook takes advantage of that distinction to more elegantly solve this problem without forcing providers to run at compile_time which is more of an antipattern than definitions are.
+Since a definition is a compile-time macro this cookbook takes advantage of that distinction to more elegantly solve this problem without forcing providers to run at `compile_time` which is more of an antipattern than definitions are.

+Definitions also do not have a "CHEF-3694" "resource cloning" issue.
+That makes it easy for the definition to roll its own logic to handle collisions.

 In general LWRPs should always be used over definitions.
 This is the one case where they should be used.